 Guidance for young care leavers

-The Department for Education, along with other government departments, has produced a series of guidance documents and factsheets to support young care leavers (aged 16 to 25) during the pandemic.
-Click on the links below to download.
+The Department for Education, along with other government departments, has produced a series of guidance documents and factsheets to support young care leavers (aged 16 to 25) during the pandemic, which can be found on the care leaver covenant webpage.

 The International Organisation for Migration has information and support on topics including housing, employment and benefits for migrants, including young people in care, available in 8 languages through their website and on freephone 0800 464 3380.